March 2020 team edit: We are currently taking a break from our public programs -

 Haha.
 Err, yes - who doesn't?!
 I prefer a mountain stroll though...

 Umm, I don't know how to say this...
 (Melburnians block your ears).
 I don't drink coffee.
 Tea please!
 A good loose leaf, if you've got it.

 What do you do when you're not up a mountain?

 I'm usually in the garden...
-I'm trying to grow us much of our own food as we can... although the kangaroos usually get half of it!
+I'm trying to grow us much of my own food as I can... although the kangaroos usually get half of it!
 The garlic always looks happy at least.
-Lol.